Onnazzz/Differential-Expression-Analysis-of-Arabidopsis-thaliana/README.md

 # Differential expression analysis between three RNA-Seq results from three wild type of Arabidopsis thaliana plants

-Project.html is the document with the Differential expression analysis.
+Inside the RNAsec_project file, you'll find Project.html, which is the document containing the Differential Expression Analysis of Arabidopsis thaliana.
 Data_quiality have detailed information about the data.

 Abstract of the pratice: